-Many teens and young adults may choose to depilate, or remove body hair.
-The most common body areas depilated are the underarms, legs, pubic area, eyebrows, and face for females; and the face, abdomen, back, chest, groin, and legs for males.
-Shaving is the most common method used for the underarms, legs, and pubic area.
+One change puberty brings is increased body hair.
+Some teens and young adults choose to depilate, or remove body hair.
+For females, the most common areas to depilate are underarms, legs, pubic area, eyebrows and face.
+For males, the most common areas are the face, abdomen, back, chest, groin and legs.
+Shaving is the most common way to depilate the underarms, legs and pubic area.

-There can be health consequences associated with any type of depilation: shaving, waxing, clipping, tweezing, threading, or laser treatment.
-Your pubic area is especially sensitive to these hair-removal techniques.
-If you do decide to shave your pubic area, here are some things you should know.
+Any kind of depilation – shaving, waxing, clipping, tweezing, threading or laser treatment – can have health consequences.
+Your pubic area is especially sensitive to hair removal.
+If you decide to shave your pubic area, here’s what you need to know.